Taking Photos of dragonflies and damselflies

 Migrant Hawker dragonfly in flightMigrant Hawker from behind at 1/2000sec

-I spotted this pair of Common Darters doing their business on the river bank.
-I took a couple of shots and then slowly moved closer.
-With my eyes on the critters I ended up putting my foot in a hole and falling over!
+I saw a pair of Common Darters on the riverbank.
+I took a few pictures and then moved in closer.
+While focusing on them, I stepped into a hole and fell!

-It wasn't until I looked at the photo on the Mac that I realized the top dragonfly was surrounded by a "bokeh ball" created by a blurred circle of light on the water surface.
-Guess who was a happy girl?
+When I reviewed the photo on my Mac, I noticed a "bokeh ball" around the top dragonfly, created by a blurred circle of light on the water.
+I was thrilled!

 Ruddy Darter dragonfly pairCommon Darter pair